cairanvanrooyen/rat_drone_synth/README.md

 ## The design

-My design is heavily influenced and an adapted version of Sam Battle's ['2000 Megadrone Module'](https://www.lookmumnocomputer.com/2000-megadrone).
+My design is an adapted version of Sam Battle's ['2000 Megadrone Module'](https://www.lookmumnocomputer.com/2000-megadrone).
 There are schematics and a BOM on his website.

 I adapted the design - removed CV, eurorack power and adapted the capacitors to generally be lower in value and therefore lower in pitch.